Deploy an agent

 Deployment takes a few minutes, during which the following steps happen in the background:

-The bundle is uploaded to Cloud Storage (under the corresponding sub-bucket) for staging the artifacts.
+2. The bundle is uploaded to Cloud Storage (under the corresponding folder) for staging the artifacts.

-The Vertex AI Agent Engine service receives the request and builds containers and turns up HTTP servers on the backend.
+4. The Vertex AI Agent Engine service receives the request and builds containers and starts HTTP servers on the backend.

-If the deployed agent needs to be granted any additional permissions, you can follow the instructions in Set up your service agent permissions.
+If the deployed agent needs to be granted any additional permissions, follow the instructions in Set up the identity and permissions for your agent.

-If you have defined secrets as environment variables, you need to grant the following permission:
+If you defined secrets as environment variables, you need to grant the following permission:

 Get the agent resource ID